Air India Flight From San Francisco to Mumbai Cancelled Due To Glitch

 By clicking “Accept All Cookies”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts Cookies Policy.

-Air India Flight From San Francisco to Mumbai Cancelled Due To Glitch, Tuckets to be Refunded
+Air India Flight From San Francisco to Mumbai Cancelled Due To Glitch, Tickets to be Refunded

-Air India Flight From San Francisco to Mumbai Cancelled Due To Glitch
+As per the Air India spokesperson, affected passengers have been provided with the choice of alternative flights or a full refund for their tickets.

-Air India Flight From San Francisco to Mumbai Cancelled Due To Glitch, Tuckets to be Refunded
+The Air India flight, which was scheduled to depart from San Francisco to Mumbai today, was cancelled due to an unforeseen technical issue.

 Also Read: